‘Teen Mom’ Star Leah Messer Popping Pills Again? MTV Star Responds To Fan’s Concerns For Her Health

 Teen Mom 2 fans are well aware of Leah Messer’s struggles with drug addiction.
 The reality star enrolled in rehab two years ago for what fans believed was an addiction to prescription pills.
-While fans are convinced that Messer has a drug problem, the Teen Mom star recently shot down the rumors that she’s popping pills again, or ever had before.
+While fans are convinced that Messer has a drug problem, the Teen Mom star recently shot down the rumors that she’s popping pills again — or ever had before.

 The Hollywood Gossip reports that Messer’s drug problems have been featured on Teen Mom 2.
 In 2015, Messer seemingly hit rock bottom when she fell asleep while holding a baby.
 At the time, fans suspected that Messer was taking opioids.
 Messer resides in a part of the country that has been hit hard by the opioid epidemic, though she has never admitted to taking the prescription drugs.